yubaotang11/yubaotang11.github.io/_pages/about.md

 I am a postdoctoral researcher at University of Amsterdam, working with Prof. dr. [Maarten de Rijke](https://staff.fnwi.uva.nl/m.derijke/).
 I received my PhD degree from Institute of Computing Technology, Chinese Academy of Sciences, supervised by Prof. dr. [Jiafeng Guo](http://www.bigdatalab.ac.cn/gjf/).
 My research mainly focuses on Information Retrieval and Natural Language Processing.
 Currently, I’m working on applying language models on IR problems including generative document retrieval, generative recommendation and retrieval-augmented generation.

-# 🔥 Call for PhD Students and Research Engineer in Generative Information Retrieval
-The IRLab at the UvA invites applications for three fully-funded PhD positions and one Research Engineer position in the area of generative information retrieval (GenIR), under the supervision of Prof. dr. Maarten de Rijke.
-IRLab has an extensive publication record (SIGIR, ACL, NeurIPS, etc.) and active industry collaborations applying GenIR in real-world settings.

-You’ll contribute to **key research areas**:
-- Accuracy: Understanding generalization and establishing performance guarantees across retrieval tasks.
-- Reliability: Examining how different indexing/generation strategies affect consistency across user groups, query types, and output forms.
-- Resilience: Incorporating mechanisms for adapting to changing corpora and adversarial scenarios without retraining.
-- Probing: Developing techniques to inspect and interpret the internal behavior of GenIR systems.

-**What we’re looking for**
-- Background in CS, AI, or related fields
-- Interest in NLP, IR, and generative models (PhD) / experience building IR/NLP systems (Engineer)
-- Strong coding skills in Python and familiarity with PyTorch, HuggingFace, or similar ML frameworks
-- Bonus: prior experience with LLM fine-tuning, retrieval pipelines, or model interpretability

-If you’re interested, please submit your application via the [[official website](https://werkenbij.uva.nl/en/vacancies/three-phd-student-positions-in-generative-information-retrieval-netherlands-14432)].

 # 🔥 News
 - *Jun.
 2025*: &nbsp;🎉🎉 I was recognized as an Outstanding Graduate of Beijing, as well as an Outstanding Graduate of the University of Chinese Academy of Sciences.
 - *Apr.
 2025*: &nbsp;🎉🎉 Two research papers are accepted at the 48th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2025).